matlab-actions/run-build/README.md

 When you use this action, a file named `buildfile.m` must be in the project root directory.

 ## Notes
 * By default, when you use the **Run MATLAB Build** action, the root of your repository serves as the MATLAB startup folder.
-To run your MATLAB build using a different folder, include the `-sd` startup option or the `cd` command in the action.
+To run your MATLAB build using a different folder, include the `-sd` startup option in the action.
 * The **Run MATLAB Build** action uses the `-batch` option to invoke the [`buildtool`](https://www.mathworks.com/help/matlab/ref/buildtool.html) command.
 Preferences do not persist across different MATLAB sessions launched with the `-batch` option.
 To run code that requires the same preferences, use a single action.
 * When you use the **Run MATLAB Build** action, you execute third-party code that is licensed under separate terms.